catplotlib/CVNotes/content/post/11.Image Enhancement/index.md

 ![Contrast Stretching](contrast.png)

 ## Conclusion
 Both histogram equalization and contrast stretching are powerful tools for image enhancement.
 While histogram equalization is more effective for images with poor contrast, contrast stretching is simpler and can be more intuitive to use.
-Either way, mastering these techniques can significantly up your image processing game.
+Either way, mastering these techniques can significantly up our image processing game.

 That's it for today!
 Feel free to experiment with these techniques and let me know how it goes.
 Until next time, happy coding!